 Havasupai Falls trail

-As we mentioned above, you don’t need scrambling to get Havasu Falls.
+As we mentioned above, you don’t need scrambling to get to Havasu Falls.
 The hike to Havasu Falls is beautiful.
 You are going down to the spectacular canyon.
 Believe us; it’s worth your effort.
 The trail starts at the Hilltop, where it switchbacks down the side of the canyon for about ¾ of a mile.
-This is by far the most challenging part of the trail and is much more difficult on the way back up.
-The path is approximately 8 miles (13 km) long to Supai, with an extra 2 miles (3.2 km) added on to reach the campground, and descends about 2,000 feet (750 m).
+This is the most challenging part of the trail by far and is much more difficult on the way back up.
+The path is approximately 8 miles (13 km) long to Supai, with an extra 2 miles (3.2 km) added on to reach the campground and descends about 2,000 feet (750 m).

 The trail then leads down off the plateau into a dry streambed.
 Caution should always be taken when entering a dry streambed in any desert, as it is a prime place for flash floods.
 So if you are going during monsoon season, check the weather before you go.
 The trail follows the streambed down.
 Smaller paths veer away from the main trail.
 There are no signs, so every tiny path in the trail offers a choose-your-own-adventure predicament.
 But don’t worry, all of them lead you to the Supai village.
 During your march, you can encounter mules on the trail.
 So make the space.
 Remember you can’t take photos of them.